subnetspider/freebsd-nextcloud-server/README.md

 WIP
 ---

-How to guide of installing Nextcloud on FreeBSD, Nginx, PostgreSQL, and PHP.
+How to guide for installing Nextcloud on FreeBSD, Nginx, PostgreSQL, and PHP.